paralus/website/docs/Installation/index.md

 Open `console.my-host.com` in a browser, login with the `adminEmail` provided in `myvalues.yaml` along with the default password generated above.
 Upon successful login, you'll be asked to set a new password.
 Please do so and proceed.

-Congratulations, you have successfully installated Paralus.
+Congratulations, you have successfully installed Paralus.

 We also recommend enabling SSL for Paralus on a production environment.
 Read our [SSL documentation](../ssl-setup/) for more.